synaptics-astra/doc/linux/index.rst

 Linux OS Login
 ^^^^^^^^^^^^^^

-After Linux successfully boots a login prompt will be displayed in the serial console.
+After Linux successfully boots, a login prompt will be displayed in the serial console.
 To login use the username ``root``.
-The default password is empty.
+No password is required.

 .. figure:: media/login-prompt.png